Maui Golf Courses: Play Through These Gorgeous Greens

 The course caters to all players, including juniors and families.
 While playing, guests have a variety of short and long shots, many offering the chance for birdie or eagle.
-Kahili Golf Course was designed by Robin Nelson and Rodney Wright, both who have designed multiple courses in Hawaii.
+Kahili Golf Course was designed by Robin Nelson and Rodney Wright, both who have designed multiple golf courses in Hawaii.

 Kaanapali Golf Courses

 Royal Kaanapali begins at sea level, runs along the shoreline and into the mountain foothills.
-While playing Kaanapali Kai, guests will encounter natural canals, tree-lined greens, native flowers and coconut trees.
+While playing Kaanapali Kai, guests encounter natural canals, tree-lined greens, native flowers and coconut trees.
 Play both for a game of 36 championship holes.

 Waiehu Golf Club